A Study on Transformer Configuration and Training Objective: Abstract

 \section{Abstract}

 Transformer-based models have delivered impressive results on many tasks, particularly vision and language tasks.
-In many model training situations, conventional configurations are typically adopted.
-For example, we often set the base model with hidden dimensions (\ie model width) to be 768 and the number of transformer layers (\ie model depth) to be 12.
-In this paper, we revisit these conventional configurations.
-Through theoretical analysis and experimental evaluation, we show that the masked autoencoder is effective in alleviating the over-smoothing issue in deep transformer training.
-Based on this finding, we propose Bamboo, an idea of using deeper and narrower transformer configurations, for masked autoencoder training.
-On ImageNet, with such a simple change in configuration, re-designed model achieves 87.1\% top-1 accuracy and outperforms SoTA models like MAE and BEiT.
-On language tasks, re-designed model outperforms BERT with default setting by 1.1 points on average, on GLUE datasets.
+In many model training situations, conventional configurations are often adopted.
+For example, we usually set the base model with hidden size (\ie model width) to be 768 and the number of transformer layers (\ie model depth) to be 12.
+In this paper, we revisit these conventional configurations by studying the the relationship between transformer configuration and training objective.
+We show that the optimal transformer configuration is closely related to the training objective.
+Specifically, compared with the simple classification objective, the masked autoencoder is effective in alleviating the over-smoothing issue in deep transformer training.
+Based on this finding, we propose ``Bamboo'', a notion of using deeper and narrower transformer configurations, for masked autoencoder training.
+On ImageNet, with such a simple change in configuration, the re-designed Base-level transformer achieves 84.2\% top-1 accuracy and outperforms SoTA models like MAE by $0.9\%$.
+On language tasks, re-designed model outperforms BERT with the default setting by 1.1 points on average, on GLUE benchmark with 8 datasets.